zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 In addition to the ODS change please note that the installer cannot automatically detect if a
-Firebird 2.0 Alpha 1,2 or 3 server is running
-as a service.
+Firebird 2.0 Alpha 1,2,3 or Beta 1 server is running as a service.
 Therefore you will receive no warning until the installer attempts to overwrite an active file.